EliasTheGrandMasterOfMistakes/turnip-builds/README.md

   limited Vulkan Android support or can gains performance when some specific extensions out of android usage and that is not obrigatory. in termux cases this is like a Linux Desktop, and you can gains a better compatibility.

   Qualcomm proprietary driver doesn't depend to target specific Linux and is not obrigatory to use extensions that is out of android apps usage and in majority of cases not expose a greater Vulkan version than 1.1 or 1.2 target depending of which Adreno GPU are in device.

-  For default Turnip exposes Vulkan 1.3 version.
+As default Turnip exposes Vulkan 1.3 version.

 ## GPU Compatibility: